Lucas1774/controller-adapter-cpp/README.md

     LEFT JOYSTICK -> move camera
     RIGHT JOYSTICK -> move mouse
     UP, DOWN, LEFT, RIGHT -> move the mouse to key spots in shop

+## Megabonk bunny hopper

+    R1 (hold) + RIGHT JOYSTICK (to the sides) -> W and move the camera slowly to the joystick direction to trigger air strafing